-- i.
-For school years 2018-19 and 2019-20, the target is an aspirational 100% and the floor is 20.0%. - ii.
-Beginning with the 2020-21 AE PMF, the target will remain at the aspirational 100%, while the floor will gradually move to the 10th percentile of local or national ABE progress performance (whichever is lower).
+- b.
+Floor and Target: - i.
+For school years 2018-19 and 2019-20, the target is an aspirational 100% and the floor is 20.0%.
+The 10th percentile for local performance based on the previous three years of data is 44.0. - ii.
+Beginning with the 2020-21 AE PMF, the target will remain at the aspirational 100%, while the floor will be recalculated every two years to move to the 10th percentile of local or national ABE progress performance (whichever is lower).
 "Local" refers to progress rates from Washington, DC's adult education public charter sector.
 "National" refers to progress rates from the US Department of Education's Office of Career, Technical and Adult Education (OCTAE).
-Percentiles will be calculated using a weighted average of the most recent (and available) three years' worth of data; the lowest 10th percentile between the local and national percentiles will be ultimate floor for this measure.31 a.
+Percentiles will be calculated using a weighted average of the most recent (and available) three years' worth of data; the lowest 10th percentile between the local and national percentiles will be ultimate floor for this measure.34 - 2.
+ESL Educational Gain Measure - a.
 This measure captures the rate of students gaining one or more level on appropriate tests to measure ESL progress.
-Progress is captured based on a
+Progress is captured based on a student's pre- and post-tests, and points are earned only when a post-test outcome puts the student at the next ESL level.
+English Language Acquisition programs are a) designed to help eligible individuals who are English Language Learners35 achieve competence in reading, writing, speaking, and comprehension of the English language; and b) that leads to i) attainment of a secondary school diploma or its recognized equivalent; and ii) transition to postsecondary education and training; or iii) employment.36 - b.
+Floor and Target: - i.
+For school years 2018-19 and 2019-20, the target is an aspirational 100%.
+The floor is 26.0%.
+The 10th percentile for local performance based on the previous three years of data is 50.1. - Beginning with the 2020-21 AE PMF, the target will remain at the aspirational 100% while the floor will be recalculated every two years to move to the 10th percentile of local or national ESL progress performance (whichever is lower).
+"Local" refers to progress rates from Washington, DC's adult education public charter sector.
+"National" refers to progress rates from the US Department of Education's Office of Career, Technical and Adult Education (OCTAE).
+Percentiles will be calculated using a